Sharon Lawrence: Career

 In 2009, Lawrence was nominated for the Emmy Award for Outstanding Guest Actress in a Drama Series for her portrayal as Izzie Stevens' mother on Grey's Anatomy.
 In April 2010, Lawrence joined Josh Schwartz's CBS pilot Hitched.
 In October 2010, she began a recurring role on One Tree Hill as Sylvia Baker, the mother of Julian Baker (Austin Nichols) who comes to Tree Hill from Los Angeles to plan the upcoming wedding of Julian and Brooke Davis (Sophia Bush).
 She also played the lead character mother in a Lifetime comedy-drama Drop Dead Diva from 2009 to 2013.
 Also, she played the birth mother of Dr. Maura Isles (Sasha Alexander) in the TNT television series Rizzoli & Isles, although in real life the actresses are only 12 years apart.
 In recent years, Lawrence has starred in several independent films.
 In 2013 she was cast in Chris Carter's thriller drama series The After.
 The show was set to premiere on Amazon Studios in 2014.
 Amazon canceled the series before its premiere on January 5, 2015.
 In March 2015, Lawrence was cast in the ABC comedy-drama pilot Mix.

 In 2017, Lawrence starred in the CBS short-lived comedy series Me, Myself and I. The show premiered September 25 but aired only six episodes before the network pulled it from the schedule due to low ratings.
 Also in 2017, she had a recurring role as Dawn-Lyen Gardner's character mother in the Oprah Winfrey Network drama series Queen Sugar and co-starred opposite Sam Elliott in the second season of Netflix comedy The Ranch.
 From 2016 to 2019 she had a recurring role as a real estate mogul Margo Mierzejewski in the Showtime comedy-drama series Shameless.
 Lawrence later had a recurring role as Laura Van Kirk on The CW prime time soap opera Dynasty starting in 2018, and as Louise Garbeau on the Showtime comedy series On Becoming a God in Central Florida in 2019.

-In 2021, Lawrence had a recurring roles in Punky Brewster and Rebel.
-She later began starring the Paramount+ neo-Western series, Joe Pickett.
+In 2021, Lawrence had recurring roles in Punky Brewster and Rebel.
+She later starred in the Paramount+ neo-Western series, Joe Pickett.

 Personal life

-In 2002, Lawrence married Dr. Tom Apostle.
+In 2002, Lawrence married Tom Apostle.
 Their wedding was held at the Greek Orthodox church Saint Sophia, the same Los Angeles church in which her character, Sylvia Costas, in NYPD Blue married Detective Andy Sipowicz.

 Lawrence has played on the World Poker Tour in the Hollywood Home and performed in benefits for the Alzheimer's Association in Los Angeles called Night at Sardi's and the What A Pair show for the John Wayne Breast Cancer Center.

-Lawrence chairs the Women In Film Foundation, the philanthropic arm of Women In Film, which since 1973 has advanced professional opportunities for women in the global entertainment marketplace.
-She supports Global Green and World Wildlife Fund to protect the environment and endangered species.
-She is an avid scuba diver.